CloudCoinConsortium/CloudCoin/Merchant Tools/README.md

 ###### https://github.com/CloudCoinConsortium/CokeSampleStore
 # Sending Coins

 Your customers may want to download coins from your website.
-Or they might want to receive them in an email.
-If they have a Skywallet Account, they may like to have them sent there.
-You may also want to give them a link that allows the to download their coins.
+Or they might want to receive coin in their email.
+If they have a Skywallet Account, they may want to receive coins there.
+You may also want to give your customers a link that allows them to download their coins.

-The easyist way is to send Coins to your customers is to use CloudCoin Wallet with RPC.
+The easyist way to send Coins to your customers is to use CloudCoin Wallet with RPC.
 Download the CloudCoin Wallet and run it on your desktop computer or server.
-It will run on any platform with a GUI.
+The CloudCoin wallet will act as your depository and hold your coins.
+The CloudCoin Wallet with RPC is written in java and will run on any platform with a GUI.
 You will need to enable CloudCoin Wallet RPC (Remote Procedure Calls).
-This allows your web servers to command your CloudCoin Wallet to give it a stack of CloudCoins.You can then put these coins on your website and email the coins to your customers.
+This allows your web servers to command your CloudCoin Wallet to give it a stack of CloudCoins.
+You can then put these coins on your website and email the coins to your customers.

 SAMPLE REQUEST FOR A STACK OF COINS
 ```